Raja Yoga

 In addition to its use as an all-inclusive term, Raja as a discipline tends to be associated with the more spiritual aspects of yoga and a mastery of the mind[6].
 For this reason, yogic masters including Swami Sivananda Saraswati have written about its meditative aspects[7], more than on the physical practices of yoga that are often emphasised in the Western world.

-Benefits of Raja yoga
+Benefits of Raja Yoga

 Academic research regarding Raja yoga as a meditative practice is limited, although a study of autonomic nervous system function in practitioners[8] suggests it supports parasympathetic activity, which may counteract the damaging effects of stress.
 Raja yoga meditation as practised by the Brahma Kumaris school has been reported to significantly improve a person’s sense of happiness[9] and satisfaction with life.